 Bergerac (41 km) Another beautiful and interesting medieval town in the west of the Dordogne department and on the banks of the Dordogne.
 Famous for Cyrano de Bergerac and the fantastic Bergerac wine from the local vineyards.

 Bordeaux (165 km) Considered by many as one of the most beautiful cities in France, second only to Paris.
 Bordeaux is world-famous for its architecture, its food and of course its wine.
-Although it is 165 km from Le Bugue, most of it is easily accessible by car.
+Although it is 165 km from Le Bugue, but most of the journey is by motorway.
+However, it is also possible to travel by train from Le Buisson de Cadouin.

 Limeuil (5 km) Limeuil is a pretty little village built on a hill at the confluence of the Vézère and Dordogne rivers.
 With a few bars, restaurants and pretty little shops, it is an ideal place to spend a lazy day.
-The panoramic garden also invites you to linger.
+The panorama garden invites you to linger and marvel.

 Jacquou Park (9 km) Jacquou Parc near Le Bugue is a charming theme park that is very popular with the French locals.
 It is a mixture of small theme parks, rides and roller coasters, plus a water park with very impressive water slides.
-A great full day trip.
+A great full day trip with your children.

 Sports activities (within a radius of about 35 km) Possibilities include fishing, golf, canoeing, kayaking, swimming, climbing, mountain biking, hiking, cycling tours and much more.